deep-soft/skipstone/Sources/SkipPack/README.md

 A "Skip Package" is a set of conventions that defines a package that includes buildable artifacts for both:

 - Swift Package Manager (SPM) Projects
 - Gradle Kotlin Projects

+SkipTestCase is the base class for executing the transpilation of sources and tests.

+## Pipeline

+Take a simple SPM that looks like:

+For each MODULE:

+1. Take `Sources/MODULE/*.swift` and transpile to `Sources/MODULE/*.kt`
+1. Take `Sources/MODULE/Resources/*.lproj/*.strings` and transpile to `Sources/MODULE/*.swift`

 ## Q: what should the file system layout look for a skipped Swift/Kotlin library?